Make Your Resume Stand OutPublié le 17 February 2020

 Now that most businesses have fully transitioned into the digital age, it is quite simple for HR managers to conduct background checks on prospective employees.
 A quick internet search can yield all the information and contact info a recruiter needs to confirm an applicant’s experiences, and immediately identify any falsehoods.
 You would not want to have a co-worker who lies and tells half-truths, so there is no reason to cast yourself in that role by including misleading statements on your resume.

 Your resume is the first step towards getting your dream job.
-By following a few simple principles to make your resume professional and appealing to HR managers and recruiters, you will greatly increase your chances of becoming the successful candidate.
+By following a few simple principles to make your resume stand out in a professional and appealing manner to HR managers and recruiters, you will greatly increase your chances of becoming the successful candidate.
 You owe it to yourself to place your best foot forward before you step into a recruiter’s office, and a professional resume will accomplish just that.